ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 ## [From _West Virginia argus._](https://chroniclingamerica.loc.gov/lccn/sn86092245/1880-05-08/ed-1/seq-4)

 #### 1880-05-08 &middot; Kingwood, W. Va.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Use of Salt.—In many case* of din­
+ordered stomach, a teaspooutul of salt
 Ih u certain cure.
 In the violeut intern­
 al aching, termed colic, add a teasnoon­
 fui o! salt to a p&#x27;nt of cold water, drink